U.S. Total Nonfarm Employment Normalized Peak Plot over last 15 Recessions (1929-2022)

 About this visualization

 I (Richard Evans) first created a version of this plot using STATA in early 2009 during the Great Recession (Dec.
 2007 to June 2009), which I posted and wrote about on the now defunct Econosseur.com blog.
 The updated dynamic visualization on this page was created using the Python prgramming language and the Bokeh plotting library.
-It shows U.S. total nonfarm employment (PAYEMS, monthly, seasonally adjusted) during the last 15 recessions, from the Great Depression that started in 1929 to the current COVID-19 recession that started in February 2020.
+It shows U.S. total nonfarm employment (PAYEMS, monthly, seasonally adjusted) during the last 15 recessions, from the Great Depression that started in 1929 to the most recent COVID-19 recession that started in February 2020 and ended in April 2020.
 I take the PAYEMS total at the beginning of the recession and normalize its value to 1.0.
 This plot, therefore, shows the percent deviation of the PAYEMS series during each recession relative to its peak at the beginning of the recession.
-It is a way to compare severity and duration of recession shocks to stock prices across different recessions in different time periods.
+It is a way to compare severity and duration of recession shocks to employment across different recessions in different time periods.

 Back in 2009, I wanted to highlight how bad the effect of the Great Recession was on the U.S. labor market.
-This plot shows that the current COVID-19 recession (started Feb.
-2020) has had a historic negative effect on U.S. jobs, with a nearly 15% decline in the first two months of the recession and still being nearly 10% down after four months.
-None of the previous 14 recessions have come close, with a 1.8% decline after 4 months being the next biggest.
+This plot shows that the most recent COVID-19 recession (Feb. - Apr.
+2020) had a historic negative effect on U.S. jobs, with a nearly 15% decline in the first two months of the recession and still being down 2.3% after 22 months.
+Of the previous 14 recessions, only the Great Depression (1929-1933) and the Great Recession (2007-2009) had a bigger decline in employment (-13.3% and -6.0%, respectively), after 22 months.
 If you zoom out, you will see that U.S. employment during the Great Depression (1929-1933) took a full 10 years and 3 months (123 months) to get back to its 1929 peak level.
 The Great Recession (2007-2009) took nearly 6 years and 4 months (76 months).
-This might be an indication that our current COVID-19 recession will take a long time to get back to the February 2020 peak of 152.5 million jobs.
+This might be an indication that our most recent COVID-19 recession will take a long time to get back to the February 2020 peak of 152.5 million jobs.

 Functionality of the dynamic visualization